Oakville Festivals of Film and Art

 After being almost completely virtual during the pandemic, the festival returned to live events in 2022 with 21 feature films and documentaries, and 92 short films, most available both live at film.ca cinemas in Oakville as well as on a virtual screening platform.
 A highlight of the 2022 festival was An Evening to Celebrate Ukrainian Arts and Culture, featuring Chantal Kreviazuk in support of the Ukrainian World Foundation.
 The event featured dancers from the Mississauga-based Barvinok Dance School, as well as a screening of The Earth if Blue as an Orange by Ukrainian filmmaker Iryna Tsilyk.

-The 7th edition of the festival featured 21 feature films and documentaries, over 42 short films, 3 events, (including a screening of I'm Going to Break Your Heart and a special concert with Canadian performers Chantal Kreviazuk and Raine Maida.
+The pre-pandemic 7th edition of the festival featured 21 feature films and documentaries, over 42 short films, 3 events, (including a screening of I'm Going to Break Your Heart and a special concert with Canadian performers Chantal Kreviazuk and Raine Maida.
 As well as 2 days of interactive industry sessions.
 The event attracted a record number of filmmakers and industry guests and featured record audiences.